react-native-webview/react-native-webview/docs/Reference.md

 ### `onMessage`

-Function that is invoked when the webview calls `window.ReactNativeWebview.postMessage`.
+Function that is invoked when the webview calls `window.ReactNativeWebView.postMessage`.
 Setting this property will inject this global into your webview.

-`window.ReactNativeWebview.postMessage` accepts one argument, `data`, which will be available on the event object, `event.nativeEvent.data`. `data` must be a string.
+`window.ReactNativeWebView.postMessage` accepts one argument, `data`, which will be available on the event object, `event.nativeEvent.data`. `data` must be a string.

 | Type     | Required |
 | -------- | -------- |